romaintrovallet/tutorials/NCS_UART_DFU.md

 If you don't want to press the `RESET` button anymore You can force the reset with this command

-Don't forget to **close any Serial COM port Reader** when you use MCUmgr CLI
+Don't forget to **close any Serial COM port Reader** when using MCUmgr CLI with UART Transport

 ```bash
 mcumgr -c <name> reset